 You don’t need to choose in the water softener vs filter fight.
 With Puronics, you can simply get a combined system.
 These have layers of different filter media and perform the functions of both a softener and a filter all in one unit.
 All Puronics water softeners are also water filters.
 They use enhanced filter media for advanced filtration.
 You can find out more by exploring our website.

 The best way to find out what type of system is right for your family is to consult a water specialist.
-You can sign up for a free water test with one of our Authorized Dealers.
-They’ll help guide you toward making the best choice based on the results of the test.
+Find your local Authorized Dealer to schedule your free consultation.
+They’ll help guide you toward making the best choice based on your local water quality.